Safety Message for Students Living Off Campus From the Binghamton University Chief

 Other safety reminders when living or visiting off campus include strategies such

-• helping your friends make good decisions and remembering that alcohol impairs judgment
+or activity • helping your friends make good decisions and remembering that alcohol impairs judgment

 and your ability to recognize dangerous situations

 Personal safety is a shared responsibility and I encourage you to take care of each

 other by following the safety tips in this message.

 I hope you have the opportunity to safely take advantage of all that the Binghamton

 area has to offer.